HuyHuynh-Milo/Ecommerce-Customer-RFM-Analysis-PowerBI-/README.md

 - How can we turn new or occasional users into long-term loyal ones?
 - What action could be done to achieve all those statements?

-To address this, the **RFM (Recency, Frequency, Monetary)** analysis framework provides a data-driven approach to classify customers into actionable segments.
+To address this, the **RFM (Recency, Frequency, Monetary)** analysis framework provides a data-driven approach to classify customers into actionable segments, allowing businesses to identify their most valuable customers, tailor marketing strategies, and improve customer retention and lifetime value.

 ### ❓ b.
 About RFM Analysis
 - RFM (Recency – Frequency – Monetary) analysis is a customer segmentation technique widely used in marketing and customer relationship management.
 It evaluates customer value based on three key dimensions: